 This time we did have some capital from the sale of the original school, plus we received loans from our support community.
 It took us almost a year of renovating involving community working bees plus a hired builder.
 The second kindergarten building opened in May 2009.

 In 2008-09 the effects of the global financial crisis arrived in our area.
 Family incomes were affected and employment declined.
 Some families left the area in search of jobs.
 Motueka had experienced many years of population growth but this stopped.
 The school roll plateaued at between 55-60 and demand for the extra kindergarten places was less than expected.
 Fortunately the development we had undertaken over the past 20 years was largely build on donations, interest free loans and community labour, and our debts are manageable.
 Money remains very tight but we have been able to maintain our service and keep doing what we believe in.

-Thirty two years after our first kindergarten started in a teacher’s living room we now have two playgroups, two kindergarten groups and a primary school.
+Thirty three years after our first kindergarten started in a teacher’s living room we now have a playgroup, two kindergarten groups, a primary school, a farm and rental properties.
 Steiner education in Motueka is held by a strong, supportive and enthusiastic community of about 40 families.
 Some of those pioneering parents who were involved in the first kindergarten are still active members of our community.
 Some of the children from that first kindergarten group now have their children at the kindergarten and school.
-Two former pupils are now in Steiner teacher training.
+One of our former students is now a teacher at the kindergarten.